SriramanT/qmc_master_code/README.md

 An example of an interesting property of these nanostructures that we investigate is magnetism.
 Furthermore, one might be interested in the different phases that arise within the system and in how do the transitions between them occur.
 For example, recent papers point at the possibility of topological superconductivity in TMD nanoribbons.
 This is a many-body effect that is only captured numerically by state of the art techniques such as QMC.

-In short, the aim of this work wass to carry out a theoretical study (with particular emphasis on numerical aspects) of the properties of a TMD nanoribbon - a graphene-like 2D nanostructure where electron interactions are particularly relevant - using a QMC method.
+In short, the aim of this work was to carry out a theoretical study (with particular emphasis on numerical aspects) of the properties of a TMD nanoribbon - a graphene-like 2D nanostructure where electron interactions are particularly relevant - using a QMC method.

 ## Getting started